Borgo Parrini: the Sicilian village inspired by Gaudí’s art and Catalan modernism

 Terrasini (15 minutes)

-One of the most loved seaside destinations in the area:
+One of the most loved seaside towns in the area:

 - Magaggiari Beach